Broeiend/wp-theme-bone/readme.md

 ## Don'ts:

-1. Use ID's.
+1. Don't use ID's.
 Rather use classes than ID's for styling purposes.
 (The whole point for CSS is to create a Cascading Style Sheet)
-2. Name classes based on aesthetics: `.skyblue`, `.primary-green`, '.orange.bold', 'buttonBig'.
+2. Don't name classes based on aesthetics: `.skyblue`, `.primary-green`, '.orange.bold', 'buttonBig'.
 *As the design changes, these variable names will increase complexity for making rapid changes.
 If your class is called "blue" and you want to change it to red, you also have to edit the html.*
 Instead use: '.warning', 'primary', 'submenu', etc.
-3. Write 'undo' rules (apart from the reset.css).
+3. Don't write 'undo' rules (apart from the reset.css).
 For example uf you wanted almost all of you headings to have a border-bottom:

 ```
 // Wrong